 What Is an Alkaline Diet?

-An alkaline diet is one that helps balance the pH level of the fluids in your body, including your blood and urine.
+An alkaline diet — also known as the alkaline ash diet, alkaline acid diet, acid ash diet, acid alkaline diet and even sometimes the pH diet — is one that helps balance the blood pH level of the fluids in your body, including your blood and urine.
 Your pH is partially determined by the mineral density of the foods you eat.
 All living organisms and life forms on earth depend on maintaining appropriate pH levels, and it’s often said that disease and disorder cannot take root in a body that has a balanced pH.

-Although some experts might not totally agree this with statement, nearly all agree that human life requires a very tightly controlled pH level of the blood of about 7.365–7.4.
+Although some experts might not totally agree with this statement, nearly all agree that human life requires a very tightly controlled pH level of the blood of about 7.365–7.4.
 As Forbe’s Magazine puts it, “Our bodies go to extraordinary lengths to maintain safe pH levels.”
 (3) Your pH can range between 7.35 to 7.45 depending on the time of day, your diet, what you last ate and when you last went to the bathroom.
-(4) If you develop electrolyte imbalances and frequently consume too many acidic foods, your body’s changing pH level can result in increased “acidosis.”
+(4) If you develop electrolyte imbalances and frequently consume too many acidic foods — aka acid ash foods — your body’s changing pH level can result in increased “acidosis.”

 What we call pH is short for the potential of hydrogen.
 It’s a measure of the acidity or alkalinity of our body’s fluids and tissues.
 It’s measured on a scale from 0 to 14.
 The more acidic a solution is, the lower its pH.
 The more alkaline, the higher the number is.
 A pH of around 7 is considered neutral, but since the optimal human body tends to be around 7.4, we consider the healthiest pH to be one that’s slightly alkaline, and pH levels vary throughout the body, with the stomach being the most acidic region.